-Mr. Schwartz’s practice focuses on advising non-profit organizations (and their officers, directors and trustees) with respect to matters relating to corporate governance, fiduciary duties and officer-director liability issues; on alliances and conversions in the healthcare industry, with an emphasis on regulated transactions; and on matters pertaining to charitable trust law.
-He has been co-chair of the firm’s Healthcare Industry Practice Group and is a member of the Steering Committee of the firm’s Not-for-Profit Practice Group.
-He is listed in The Best Lawyers in America, in Southern California Super Lawyers, and ranked top tier in Chambers and Partners Leading Lawyers for Business.
+Mr. Schwartz’s practice focuses on advising nonprofit organizations (and their officers, directors and trustees) with respect to matters relating to corporate governance, fiduciary duties and officer-director liability issues; on alliances and conversions in the healthcare industry, with an emphasis on regulated transactions; and on matters pertaining to charitable trust law.
+He has been co-chair of the firm’s Healthcare Industry Practice Group and a member of the Steering Committee of the firm’s Not-for-Profit Practice Group.
+He is listed in The Best Lawyers in America, Southern California Super Lawyers and Chambers USA: America’s Leading Lawyers for Business.

-Mr. Schwartz is the author of the California Attorney General’s Review Protocol for Ownership or Control Transfers of Non-Profit Health Facilities.
+Mr. Schwartz was the author of the California Attorney General’s Review Protocol for Ownership or Control Transfers of Non-Profit Health Facilities.
 He was the principal drafter of the California law governing nonprofit hospital sales (AB 3101, 1996), and co-drafted the National Association of Attorneys General Model Act for Health Facility Conversions (1998).
-Additionally, Mr. Schwartz often acts as an expert witness in his specialty areas of fiduciary obligations of officers, directors and trustees of nonprofit corporations and trusts, as well as charitable trust law and has served in that capacity in major cases in both state and federal courts nationwide.

 Named as one of the Top-Ranked Attorneys, Chambers USA, 2014.